joklaurente/trading-system/README.md

 python manage.py runserver
 ```
 ## API Endpoints
-### Show User
+### Create User and Token
 ----
-  Creates a new user and returns a token.
+  Creates a new user and token.

 * **URL**